 I was happy to find out that Canva has keyboard shortcuts that help to make the design process even quicker.
 Even better?
 Many of the Canva keyboard shortcuts are similar to Adobe design software, so if you’re familiar with these tools that can be helpful.

-Check out the full Canva cheat sheet at the end of this post (and be sure to pin it for later) so that you can learn how to create images for your blog super easily!
+Check out the full Canva cheat sheet at the end of this post (and be sure to pin it for later) so that you can learn how to use Canva to create images for your blog super easily!

 Make all of your text uppercase